 - Avoid SELECT * and fetch only needed columns

-- Use materialized views or caching for complex aggregations
+- Use caching for expensive repeated aggregations

 Example optimization:

--- SLOW (without index):
+-- SLOW (full table scan without index):

 SELECT * FROM orders WHERE customer_id = 123;

--- FAST (with index):
+-- FAST (with index, selecting only needed columns):

 CREATE INDEX idx_customer_id ON orders(customer_id);